doxout/stractory/README.md

     node

-and connect to the stractory and tell it to run a chatroom called `myroom` on a random worker
+connect to the room and make some noise

     var stractory = require('stractory');